On Subvarieties of Abelian Varieties with degenerate Gauss mapping

-The converse assertion of theorem 1 will be proved by induction on the dimension $d$ of $Y$.
+We prove the assertion (a) $\Longrightarrow$ (b) of theorem 1 by induction on the dimension $d$ of $Y$.
 The case $d=0$ is trivial.
-So in the following let us fix some $d>0$, and suppose that theorem 1 already holds for irreducible subvarieties $Y'\subset X'$ of dimension $\dim(Y')< d$ of arbitrary abelian varieties $X'$.
+So, let us fix some $d>0$.
+Suppose theorem 1 is already proven for irreducible subvarieties $Y'$ of dimension $\dim(Y')\!<\! d$ of an arbitrary abelian variety $X'$.
 This assumption will be maintained during the proof almost until the end of the paper.
-Furthermore, it is easy to see that for the proof, without restriction of generality, we may assume that $Y$ generates $X$
+Furthermore, it is easy to see that for the proof we may assume that $Y$ generates $X$, i.e.

-Under these conditions, we will then show that the assertion of theorem 1 also holds for varieties $Y$ of dimension $d$.
+Under these assumptions, we then show that the assertion of theorem 1 also holds for varieties $Y$ of dimension $d$.
 Before we proceed, let us recall from [A] the following